Redageddon/X10D.Performant/README.md

 ## A massive amount of extension methods

 ### About
 X10D.Performant (pronounced *extend*), is a class library that provides extension methods for numerous .NET types.
 The purpose of this library is to simplify a codebase by reducing the need for repeated code when performing common operations.

-Simplify your codebase.
-Take advantage of .NET.
-Use extension methods.
+##Using
+you can find the most up to date builds underneath [Actions](https://github.com/Redageddon/X10D/actions) -> most recent workflow run -> artifacts

 ## Contributing
 Contributions are welcome.
 See [CONTRIBUTING.md](CONTRIBUTING.md).